jewettaij/ndautocrr/README.md

                                             i=1
 ```
 Here, "(i+j) % N" denotes the remainder after division by N.
-(N is the number of entries in each data set,
+(N is the number of entries in that data set.)
-which are assumed to be the same size.
-If multiple data sets are used, then the sum continues
+*(As before, if multiple data sets are used,
-over all of them, and C(j) is normalized accordingly.)
+  then we sum over all of them when performing the average.)*

 ### -nsum
 Report an additional column in the output file (after C(j)) storing the number of entries in the sum that was used to calculate C(j).  *(If there is only one data set, this is N-j, where "N" is the size of that data set.
 If multiple data sets were used, then this is is sum_k max(0,N_k-j)), where N_k denotes the number of entries in the kth data set.)*

 ### -rms
 Report an additional column in the output file (after C(j)) storing the root-mean-squared value of (x(i)-<x>)⋅(x(i+j)-<x>), (considering various values of i, for a given j).*(It is not clear to me whether this quantity is ever useful.)*